 Rector, F. (1981).
 The Nazi extermination of homosexuals.
 Scarborough House.

 New Left collection - The New Left Collection largely relates to radical movements for political and social change in the United States during the 1960s and 1970s.
 It is the largest resource in the archives devoted to this turbulent period in American history.
+Topics covered in the collection include the movement against the Vietnam War; student radicalism; the civil rights movement and black militancy; revolutionary organizations; the women's liberation movement; and the counterculture.

 WE ARE OPEN